lepture/lepture.com/_posts/en/2013/new-life-of-livereload.md

 ## Create something I will use in the daily life

-The original copied one has nothing new, nothing special for Python that I wouldn't use it in my daily life.
+The original copied one has nothing new, nothing special for Python that I would use it in my daily life.
 This makes me sad.
 So I have no much enthusiasm in the maintainence of it.

 But I do believe that livereload is a good idea.
 Maybe I just did it wrong.